Grand View Memorial Park Cemetery: Mausoleum construction

-The cemetery began planning for a large mausoleum in 1920, although it was not begun until 1923.
+This cemetery began planning for a large mausoleum in 1920, although it was not begun until 1923.
 The mausoleum was 1060 ft long, running along Sonora Avenue between W. Kenneth and Glenwood Roads.
 (Note: The mausoleum wall along Sonora Avenue is now a major landmark in the Glendale area.)
 The $400,000 ($ in dollars), one-story structure was made of reinforced concrete and consisted of 12 distinct "buildings".
 The interior of the mausoleum was clad in marble and had bronze finishings and cathedral glass windows.
 "Quaint" electric lamps provided interior illumination, while skylights in the roof of each "building" provided additional light.
 The mausoleum contained a total of 3,400 crypts.

 Each crypt was 5 ft high, and there were five crypts in each room.
 A dry-air circulation system in each crypt helped to encourage desiccation and reduce odor.
 The cemetery assigned several sections of the mausoleum to local fraternal orders for burial of their dead.
 The mausoleum also featured a number of "private rooms".
 Each private room contained two or more crypts, and had its own exterior window.
 In the center of the mausoleum was a 60 ft wide, 90 ft deep new chapel with white stucco exterior walls.
 The chapel itself was clad in marble and mosaic tile and seated 200.
 It featured Italian vases 6 ft high in which plants grew.
 The chapel also contained 2,000 niches for the emplacement of cremation urns.

 The $60,000 ($ in dollars) first phase of the construction consisted of a structure 35 ft deep and 300 ft long, containing 400 crypts.
 This portion of the mausoleum was constructed by local builder C.A.
 Cornell.

 In August 1924, the cemetery began construction on the north mausoleum, which expanded capacity to 5,700 crypts.

 The original chapel, mausoleum, and cemetery office are all in the Spanish Colonial Revival style.
 (Note: One source describes the architecture of the first mausoleum as Mission Revival architecture.)
 (Note: As of March 1931, the only structures at the cemetery were the administration buildings, original chapel, west mausoleum, and north mausoleum.)

 A separate chapel in the Spanish Colonial style was constricted in the early 1920's, located in a central location on the cemetery grounds.
 In the late 1920's a crematory was added to the back end of the chapel, with two retorts.
 The first cremation was on May 23, 1932.
 The cremated remains were given to the family.
 At a later date two more retorts were added, making a total of four.